gaelfortin/lab/README.md

 After giving cloning positions, the software will finally give you couples of enzymes that you can use to perform the cloning. <p>

-<b> More information on DigestMayo and Fire(d)Cloning is available on the wiki pages of this repository </b>
+<b> More information on DigestMayo and Fire(d)Cloning is available on the wiki pages of this repository. </b> <br>
+<b> The standalone softwares are only available on Windows.
+To run them on other OS, please use the .py files with Python.</b>